nymanska/besstology.github.io/_posts/2025-09-20-inverter-converter-pcs.md

 Most modern inverters used in energy storage are **bidirectional**, meaning they can also convert AC to DC for charging batteries.
 Inverters operate using switching devices (like IGBTs or MOSFETs) and pulse-width modulation (PWM) techniques to produce a sinusoidal AC waveform from a DC input.

 Inverters can be:
-- **Grid-following**: Synchronize with an existing grid voltage and frequency
+- Grid-following: Synchronize with an existing grid voltage and frequency
-- **Grid-forming**: Establish voltage and frequency references, useful in islanded or weak-grid conditions
+- [Grid-forming](https://www.besstology.com/posts/knowledge-base-what-is-grid-forming-inverter/): Establish voltage and frequency references, useful in islanded or weak-grid conditions

 ---